Back to School Sale: $100 OFF Sitewide Shop now

 What is Ingrown Hair01Definition

-Ingrown hair is small to large bumps that appear on the skin after hair removal.
-There are red bumps with a tiny black dot in the center which shows a broken hair strand curled under the skin.
+Ingrown hairs are small to large bumps that appear on the skin after hair removal.
+They are red bumps with a tiny black dot in the center, which shows a broken hair strand curled under the skin.

 Causes